Simple supercuspidal L-packets of split special orthogonal groups over dyadic fields: Introduction

 The three methods can be used separately or jointly.
 For \eqref{method:2} one has to know that the criterion does indeed determine Arthur's parameter (that is due to Bin Xu \cite{Xu17-MM}, see below Remark \ref{rem:Moeglin-Xu}).
 For \eqref{method:3} one has to know that Arthur's lifting from $\G$ to $\GL_{N}$ preserves the $\gamma$-factors.
 That we establish in Appendices \ref{sec:lift} and \ref{sec:unram}, for a generic supercuspidal representation $\pi$ (see the end of this introduction for more detailed comments).

 Method \eqref{method:2} has been used by Blondel--Henniart--Stevens \cite{BHS18} for $\G=\Sp_{2n}$, when $p$ is odd.
-The method applies to a general supercuspidal representation, but determines the parameter only up to twist by an unramified quadratic character (see \cite[Section 5]{BHS18})\footnote{For a simple supercuspidal $\pi$, the second author recently realized that the method of \cite{BHS18} actually allows to determine the full parameter. }.
+The method applies to a general supercuspidal representation, but determines the parameter only up to twist by an unramified quadratic character (see \cite[Section 5]{BHS18})\footnote{For a simple supercuspidal $\pi$, the second named author recently realized that the method of \cite{BHS18} actually allows to determine the full parameter, see \cite[Section 5.2]{BHS23}. }.
+In this work, a character is quadratic if and only if its square is trivial.

 The first definitive result was obtained in \cite{Adr16} for $\G=\SO_{2n+1}$ by using Method \eqref{method:3}.
 In \cite{Adr16}, the factors $\gamma(s,\pi\times\tau,\psi)$ is computed for tame characters $\tau$ (and arbitrary $p$).
 Moreover, it is also proved that if the $L$-parameter is irreducible, it corresponds to a simple supercuspidal representation of $\GL_{2n}(F)$ which is then explicit, and so is the parameter of $\pi$.
 Then, using results of Kaletha \cite{Kal13-wild, Kal15} (pertaining to Method \eqref{method:1}), one can determine the parameter of $\pi$ when $p$ is large.